Sif1/github-user-search/README.md

 # How to run the project

-To run the project locally, all you need to do is clone it and then run 'npm start'.
-If a browser tab doesn't open automaticall, just go to 'localhost:3000' and you should be able to see the app.
+To run the project locally, all you need to do is clone it and then run 'npm install && npm start'.
+If a browser tab doesn't open automatically, just go to 'localhost:3000' and you should be able to see the app.

 # Notes